modularity-group/modularity/readme.md

 The `style.css` of your theme is enqueued in front-end and editor as well.

+You can force to always compile everything via `define('MODULARITY_COMPILE', true)`.

 ---

 For easier shared styles between front-end and editor you can have your editor styles be auto-generated.
 Add the key `// generate_editor_styles` into any `.scss` which creates the corresponding `.editor.css`.
 All code after this key is additionaly wrapped inside `.editor-styles-wrapper .is-root-container { }`.
-But you can't have an `.editor.scss` at the same time – if you need one, import your front-end styles.
+But you can't have an `.editor.scss` at the same time – if you need one, import your front-end styles there.
-You can force to always compile everything via `define('MODULARITY_COMPILE', true);`.